314, 316 & 322 Main Road, Glenorchy (formerly known as the Golden Years Club, Croquet Club and Bowls Club)

 Following initial consultation with surrounding property owners in August 2025, Council decided at its meeting on the 29 September 2025 to notify the public of Council’s intention to dispose of this property.

-Under section 178 of the Local Government Act 1993 (the Act) Council is required to notify the community of any proposal to sell public land and provide the community with an opportunity to have their views heard.
+Under section 178 of the Local Government Act 1993 (the Act) Council notified the community of any proposal to sell public land and provide the community with an opportunity to have their views heard.
+A 21-day public notification concluded Monday, 27 October 2025.
+Any submissions received will be considered by the Council at a future Council meeting in accordance with subsection 178(6) of the Act.

 This proposal would secure the Salvation Army premises that has direct access onto the Council forecourt, for Council to develop and operate a Youth Hub.